Rainwater Cisterns: Design, Construction, and Water Treatment

 As pointed out previously, rainwater is acidic and therefore corrosive.
 Unless steps are taken to neutralize this water, it will corrode household distribution systems adding toxic metals such as lead and cadmium to the tapwater.
 Corrosion processes are very complex chemical reactions that involve many different factors.
 Employing the recommendations presented here will not completely eliminate corrosion within your cistern system, but should reduce it to tolerable levels.
 Minimizing the amount of corroded metals in the finished tapwater is the goal.

 Perhaps the surest way of minimizing tapwater metals is to use plastic pipe to service at least one cold-water tap within the system.
-This would effectively replace the source of metallic lead and copper (lead-soldered copper pipe is the most common type of plumbing for household systems) with a nontoxic, noncorrodible conduit of PVC plastic.
+This would effectively replace the source of metallic lead and copper with a nontoxic, noncorrodible conduit of PVC or PEX plastic.
 Be sure to use plastic pipe that meets specifications for conveying drinking water, if that is what you intend to use it for.
 If just one cold-water tap within your household were to be serviced by an all-plastic water line, then you should draw all of your drinking water from that tap and from no other.
 It would probably be best to plumb the kitchen cold-water tap and perhaps a bathroom lavatory with plastic.
 If you are planning a new system from scratch, then you may want to consider using plastic plumbing throughout the entire distribution system.

-If your existing distribution system is composed of lead-soldered copper plumbing throughout, and you do not want to replace a portion of it with plastic, an alternative would be to install an in-line acid neutralizer to reduce the corrosivity of the water.
+If your existing distribution system is older (pre-1990), it is likely composed of lead-soldered copper plumbing throughout.
+If you do not want to replace a portion of it with plastic, an alternative would be to install an in-line acid neutralizer to reduce the corrosivity of the water.
 Such units are available commercially from water treatment equipment distributors located throughout Pennsylvania.
-The acid-neutralizing units are in the $600 to $800 price range and are available in either manual or automatic models.
+The acid-neutralizing units are approximately $1,500 and are available in either manual or automatic models.

 In lieu of an in-line acid neutralizer, a neutralizing agent could be added directly to the cistern.
 Following is a table of common alkali reagents along with approximate treatment rates.
 They are listed in order from lowest to highest cost per pound.